 Data for PERS 1, TRS 1, and LEOFF 1 was also excluded from the above table.
 These plans closed to new hires in 1977, so the remaining active members would have a least 24 YOS by 2001.
-Given the accrued service of these plan members, we do not expect a significant number of members would temporarily leave their careers and earn IMSC since they are at, or near, eligibility for retirement.
+Given the accrued service of these plan members, we do not expect a significant number of members would temporarily leave their careers beyond 2001 and earn IMSC since they are at, or near, eligibility for retirement.

-This data was received from DRS on July 14, 2020, and was initially used for the 2020 Interim IMSC Study that was submitted to the Select Committee on Pension Policy as part of SHB 2544.
-We believe this data remains reasonable for purposes of pricing this proposal.
-If this proposal becomes a law, then we may request new data to set assumptions for our actuarial valuation.
+This data was received from DRS on July 14, 2020, and was initially used for the 2020 Interim IMSC Study that was submitted to the Select Committee on Pension Policy as part of Substitute House Bill 2544.
+We believe this data remains reasonable for purposes of pricing this bill.
+If this bill becomes a law, then we may request new data to set assumptions for our actuarial valuation.